recap/MicroInfrastructure/ContainerAdaptors/lofar-stage2/README.md

 }
 ```

-When the staging is finished the webhook is executed (if provided), with payload:
+When the staging request is finished the webhook is executed (if provided), with payload:
 ```json
 {
   "requestId": "<rid>",